WeihuanHuang/WeihuanHuang.github.io/_pages/about.md

   - /about.html
 ---

-**Weihuan Huang (黄伟桓)**, Ph.D. in Mathematics from Shandong University and Postdoc in Statistics from Fudan University, currently is an Assistant Professor at Nanjing University.
+- **Weihuan Huang (黄伟桓)**, Ph.D. in Mathematics from Shandong University and Postdoc in Statistics from Fudan University, currently is an Assistant Professor at Nanjing University.

-His **research interests** encompass probability, statistics, simulation, optimization, and their interfaces with financial engineering, risk management, operations management, econometrics, and machine learning.
+- Weihuan Huang's **research interests** encompass probability, statistics, simulation, optimization, and their interfaces with financial engineering, risk management, operations management, econometrics, and machine learning.

-His work has been published in several prestigious academic journals, including the UTD journal **Operations Research**.
+- Weihuan Huang's work has been published in several prestigious academic journals, including the UTD journal **Operations Research**.
 He is the **PI** of a young-scientists fund of NSFC and participates in seven NSFC grants, two of which are major programs.

 Employment
 ======